-Which THREE statements are true about the dynamic aggregation main components?
+Which THREE statements are true?

 Service Order Management is used to orchestrate service order processes such as Enable Service and Disable Service.